thibaudclement/cs269i/docs/lecture-2.md

 **Question 5: As a doctor, if you know that a hospital is misrepresenting their preferences, is it still doctor-stragegyproof?**

-From the doctor’s perspective, the hospitals submit some ranked lists of doctors, but they don’t know whether it truthful or not, so this is still doctor-stragegyproof.
+From the doctor’s perspective, the hospitals submit some ranked lists of doctors, but they don’t know whether it is truthful or not, so this is still doctor-stragegyproof.
 However, if a doctor can influence how a hospital reports their preferences, then they can game the system.

 ## Deferred Acceptance in Practice